Access Control

 Capability

-An unforgeable passive token granting access rights to an object.
-Maybe encrypted.
+An unforgeable token granting access rights to a specific object.
+May be encrypted.
+Can be passed to others to delegate access.

 Procedure-Oriented Access Control

-Access is controlled through procedures (functions).
-Procedures enforce rules before granting access.
-Flexible approach.
-Might not be the most performant.
+Access is mediated through procedures that enforce rules before granting access.

 Role-Based Access Control